HarshCasper/Rotten-Scripts/Python/Mass_Email_Sender/README.md

           pqr.we@outlook.com
           xyz@yahoo.com

-- Create a Template that you want to send to the recievers.
+- Create a Template that you want to send to the receivers.
   This can be:

   - A TEXT file &emsp;(sample shown [here](templates/sample.txt))